 Loyalty programs are a common way to cement a relationship with existing customers and generate referrals.
 Companies like Dropbox have been amazingly successful with using strategies such as refer a friend to grow their business from existing users.

-The scheme allows users to earn points for each referral and once they have earned sufficient points they can exchange them for either a t-shirt or an Amazon gift card.
+The scheme allows users to earn points for each referral.
+Once they have earned sufficient points they can exchange them for either a t-shirt or an Amazon gift card.

 2. Two-way referral programs are more popular because they provide benefits for both the referrer and the referee.
-For example Evernote, the cloud-based app for taking notes, allows users to earn points for each referral and then exchange these for upgrading to Evernote Premium.
+For example Evernote, the cloud-based app for taking notes, allows users to earn points for each referral and exchanges these for upgrading to Premium.
 Referees benefit from a free month of using Evernote Premium and encourage them to also refer the app to friends.

 Beyond this you can use gamification to make referral programs more fun and competitive.
-Hotjar, a user experience solution, for instance runs a monthly league table which shows the top accounts generating referrals.
-Each month the top referrer gets a free lifetime business account and for 5 referrals they receive a free Hotjar branded hoodie.
+Hotjar, a user experience solution.
+They run a monthly league table which shows the top accounts generating referrals.
+Each month the top referrer gets a free lifetime business account.
+For 5 referrals they receive a free Hotjar branded hoodie.

 By fully understanding the nature of the SaaS marketing funnel we are in a better position to identify strategies for improving conversion.
-This begins with measuring drop-off rates at each stage of the funnel so that we can optimise our messages and focus resources on areas that matter.
+This begins with measuring drop-off rates at each stage of the funnel.
+We can then optimise our messages and focus resources on areas that matter.
 By analysing performance for each step of the funnel we can determine the most effective ways to grow your business.

 Are you are an early stage-start up that needs to drive more traffic to your site through segmentation and targeting different personas?